CMSgov/design-system/README.md

    2. If differences are detected and expected, run `yarn test:browser:update`

 #### If running Locally:

+**Note that running without using the docker image will occasionally throw false positives, depending on your system configuration.
+It's recommended that you utilize Docker when running DS visual regression tests.**

 1. If you have run `npx playwright install` and installed the playwright dependencies locally you can run the tests using their yarn commands directly.
 2. For example, to run the CMSDS VRT Tests for inteaction states: `yarn playwright test --config tests/browser/interaction.config.ts`